Learn more about our Advertising Disclosure

 • Long Beach’s population is about 118% greater than Columbus.

-• Long Beach's public transportation has a score of 8 out of 10 versus Columbus's lower score of 2.
+• Long Beach’s public transportation score of 8 out of 10 is higher than Columbus’s score of 2.

 • Long Beach is more walkable than Columbus with a score of 73 out of 100 vs Columbus’s 25 out of 100.

 • With a score of 70 out of 100, Long Beach is more bike-friendly than Columbus, which has a score of 31 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Long Beach’s crime rate is lower than Columbus with a score of 58.58 compared to Columbus’s 72.18.
 This means that Long Beach neighborhoods are safer than 58.58% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 72.18%.